Technical and legal requirements for safety, design, packaging and insurance, to ensure products are safe and fit for purpose.

 All toys presented for sale in the UK must bear the CE marking and the name and address of the person who first placed the toy on the market.

 The CE mark is a declaration by the manufacturer that the product satisfies essential safety requirements and can be sold within the EU.
-For more information see this guide on CE marking.

 Local authority trading standards officers can remove a toy from the market if they believe it to be unsafe.